 Most importantly, by running experiments, you’re not sabotaging your current revenue stream.
 You can run these experiments for auto ads, custom search ads, and blocking controls.
 Read more here to learn how to do it.

 Remember, AdSense is a CPC platform, which means your CTR and the value of your audience are the main things that will impact your ad revenue.

 However, there are more advanced programmatic techniques that can outperform Google AdSense like header bidding.

 Setupad’s header bidding solution connects publishers to 15+ SSPs (including Google) at the same time.
-Publishers are paid on a CPM basis, which means ad revenue is more stable and predictable than with the CPC model.
+Publishers are paid on a CPM basis, meaning ad revenue is more stable and predictable than the CPC model.